wp-plugins/nicescrollr/readme.txt

 1. Upload the `nicescrollr` folder to your `/wp-content/plugins/` directory.
 2. Activate the "Nicescrollr" plugin through the "Plugins" menu in WordPress.
 3. You will find its settings page listed in the "settings" section.
-3. Go to the plugin settings page which is located under "settings" and fit it to your needs :-)
+3. Go to the plugin settings page and fit it to your needs :-) Have fun!
-4. Have fun!

 == Frequently Asked Questions ==